ZoeyR/zoeyr.github.io/blog/drafts/bincode-1.3.md

 # Announcing Bincode 1.3

+After a little over 6 months, bincode 1.3 is finally here!
+This version is a big milestone.
+It brings many new features and bugfixes, as well as introducing new maintainers and a roadmap.

 ## What is Bincode

 Bincode is a compact serialization library for Rust.
-It uses a zero-fluff encoding scheme where encoded object will be the same size or smaller than what they take up in memory.
+It uses a zero-fluff encoding scheme where encoded objects will be the same size or smaller than what they take up in memory.

 ## Special Thanks